-One of the easiest emotions to conjure up during stressful times is gratitude.
+One of the most helpful emotions to conjure up during stressful times is gratitude.
 When you turn your attention to things that you might take for granted, you generate happiness and positivity.
 Studies have shown that when we demonstrate gratitude we experience increased optimism and happiness, we have fewer negative physical symptoms, we are less likely to retaliate against criticism, we have lower aggression and greater empathy and we have an increased motivation to exercise (and who doesn’t need that around the holidays.)

-So if during this precious time, you find yourself feeling like you’re ready to ring your brothers neck or you can’t stand to hear one more condescending comment from your mother-in-law, think about the people who make your life complete.
+So if during this precious time, you find yourself feeling like you’re ready to ring your brothers neck or you can’t stand to hear one more condescending comment from an in-law, think about the people who make your life complete.
 Maybe it’s your parents, your children, your siblings, your significant other, or your best friend.
 Bring your attention towards what makes you happy and give thanks for it.

 Author’s Note: Shortly after this blog was published, TRACOM received an email from a reader that asked us to reconsider the meaning of Thanksgiving within its historical context.
 Below are the comments of Richard Regan.
 We appreciate his perspective.

 For American Indians/Alaska Natives, the traditional “Thanksgiving” federal government holiday is very different from the celebration drilled into my head by my elementary school teachers.
 It is day of grief and mourning.
 We see it as a holiday that took advantage of our gratefulness as our country’s first citizens and in turn were rewarded with land theft, extermination from disease, violence and near total destruction through forced assimilation.

 For many Native people, Thanksgiving is a day to:

 • Pray that the Creator will help people understand the reality about a holiday that does not contain one ounce of truthfulness and historical accuracy.

 • Protest the commercialization of a holiday supposedly based on being thankful.